thales-markets/thales-improvement-proposals/TIPs/TIP-43.md

 ## Abstract

-This TIP proposes to reinstate the 50,000 THALES tokens rewards for the THALES/WETH G-UNI LP token stakers, starting on 22nd of April, 2022.
+This TIP proposes to set 45,000 THALES tokens rewards for the THALES/WETH G-UNI LP token stakers.
 The program will end according to the orginal schedule of TIP-41, namely the 13th of May, 2022.

 ## Motivation